docker/docs/network/ipvlan.md

 An example being, NetOps provides VLAN ID and the associated subnets for VLANs being passed on the Ethernet link to the Docker host server.
-Those values are simply plugged into the `docker network create` commands when provisioning the Docker networks.
+Those values are plugged into the `docker network create` commands when provisioning the Docker networks.
 These are persistent configurations that are applied every time the Docker engine starts which alleviates having to manage often complex configuration files.
-The network interfaces can also be managed manually by being pre-created and docker networking will never modify them, simply use them as parent interfaces.
+The network interfaces can also be managed manually by being pre-created and Docker networking will never modify them, and use them as parent interfaces.
 Example mappings from NetOps to Docker network commands are as follows: